Cores-ts/fundingbox.spaces.faqs/articles/profile-preferences/How-to-sign-out-from-other-sessions.md

+---
+id: how-to-navigate
+title: How to sign out from other sessions
+sidebar_position: 2
+tags:
+  - Profile Preferences
+---

 How to sign out from other sessions

 Click on your profile picture on the top-left part of the page and then click on Manage my account.